-integrator.io allows you to filter data as it progresses through a flow.
-You can apply an output filter to refine the data retrieved from your source application, or you can create a filter that selectively accepts incoming data for a lookup or import.
+The Celigo platform allows you to filter data as it progresses through a flow.
+You can apply an output filter on a flow step's incoming data to selectively refine which records are passed on to subsequent steps of your flow, or you can create an input filter on a lookup or import flow step that only accepts incoming data that meets a specific criteria.
 The Filter editor is where you define the logic that excludes or includes matching records.

 Create filters